fusioninventory/fusioninventory.github.io/documentation/security.md

 It is recommended to use *ca-cert-file* for using a Certification Authority certificate.
 The certificate should be stored as a \*.pem file.

-{% include warning.html param="If you use a certificate chain with more than one CA. You have to add the chain to one \*.pem file.
+In the case you use a certificate chain with more than one CA. You have to add the chain to one \*.pem file.
     --- BEGIN Certificate ---
     (Your Sub-CA-Certificate as base64 encrypted)
     --- END Certificate ---
     --- BEGIN Certificate ---
     (Your Root-CA-Certificate as base64 encrypted)
     --- END Certificate ---" %}